C-Stevens/laika/README.md

 * `channels` : List of channels that the bot will attempt to join after successful connection.
 This uses yaml's list/array syntax, so each channel should be listed on an individual line, indented, and prefixed with a dash (-).
 Additional channels can be joined/left after initial launch with the core [join](commands/join.py) and [part](commands/part.py) commands.
 * `highLightChar` : Prefix character used for recognizing commands.
 It's safer to explicitly wrap this character in quotes to avoid yaml attempting to parse the character as yaml-specific code (for example, `'!'` as opposed to `!`).
 Highlight prefixes longer than one character are untested and may produce unpredictable results.
 * `authList` : A list of users who will be allowed to use commands that have the `auth` value in their config dict set to `True`.
 This, like `channels`, uses yaml's list/array syntax.
+* `threadPoolSize` : Defines the maximum number of running command threads a user can have at once.
+If `null` or left blank, this value will default to `5`.
 * `botLog` : These values specify how the bot will handle logging it's own messages.
 These values share the documentation and syntax of the above values listed under [Laika.cfg](#laikacfg) configuration section.
 If you don't wish to bother with these, they can safely all be left blank or `null` and they will use defaults.
-* `ircLog` : This section specifies how the bot will handle logging for messages sent and received through the socket, as well as IRC channel messages.
+* `ircLog` : This section holds log specifications for how the bot will handle logging for messages sent and received through the socket, as well as IRC channel messages.
     * `botLogName` : This value serves as the default logging folder.
 If `null` or left blank, will default to value supplied for `nick`.
     * `logRoot` : Specifies an explicit path for all logging. `botLogName` is appended to this path to form the complete log root.
     * `serverLogFile` : Name of the log that records all messages received from the IRC server, with the path "`logRoot`/`botLogName`/`serverLogFile`".
 If `null` or left blank, will default to `server_log.log`.